We’re all looking for ways to reduce sugar intake. We inherently know that too many sweets and refined sugars can be a health hazard for our kids.

-Cut the amount you add to homemade recipes.
+Cut the amount of sugar you add to homemade recipes.
 It’s easy to cut out ¼ cup of sugar without any major impact on taste, especially in baked goods like quick breads and cookies.

 Make sure after-school snacks are nutritious and preferably showcasing a source of protein, healthy fat, and/or fiber.
 Check out my 51 snack ideas for kids!
 Or, if you really want to renovate your snacks, check out my Healthy Snack Planner for Kids.

 Make your own popsicles.
 Puree frozen or fresh fruit in a blender with water or milk and freeze into popsicle molds.
 If you’re purchasing popsicles at the grocery store, check out some of the healthiest popsicle varieties.